chifundo365/alx-system_engineering-devops/0x00-shell_basics/README.md

-print working directory
+pwd - print working directory
-list files in a directory
+ls - list files in a directory cd - go to the home directory